On Signed Network Games with Binary Actions: Main results

-We will make use of a result in \cite{arditti2024robust} that ensures, for network coordination games on $(h^-,h^+)$-indecomposable unsigned networks, the existence of a BR-path from every strategy profile $x$ to a consensus strategy profile that is independent from the specific choice of the vector $h$ satisfying \eqref{h-bounds}.
+We will make use of a result in \cite{arditti2024robust} that ensures, for network coordination games on $(h^-,h^+)$-indecomposable unsigned networks, the existence of a BR-path from every \tcb{action profile} $x$ to a consensus \tcb{action profile} that is independent from the specific choice of the vector $h$ satisfying \eqref{h-bounds}.
 Precisely, \cite[Theorem 4(i)]{arditti2024robust} implies the following.